About Genomics

 Homologous Recombination Repair (HRR) Panel

-Hereditary Recombination Repair (HRR) panel genes are the most of the genes involved in repair of damaged DNA.
-There could be multiple physical or environmental conditions or stresses where DNA might get damaged.
+Hereditary Recombination Repair (HRR) panel genes are involved in repair of damaged DNA.
+There could be multiple physical or environmental conditions or stresses that may damage DNA.
 Our cells have a system to repair this damaged DNA to avoid any mutated DNA to be transferred to the daughter cells during cell division.
-However, there may occur some mutations (genetic changes) that might render one of these genes to translate into a proper functional protein.
-This dysfunctional/non-functional or truncated protein not able to repair the damaged DNA and the cells carrying damaged DNA may become cancerous.
-Now, there is panel of HRR known genes to be tested to understand if there is any mutation in any of these genes set that might be the cause of triggering the tumor formation.
+However, mutations may occur (genetic changes) that might prevent a gene from encoding a functional protein.
+This dysfunctional/non-functional or truncated protein is unable to repair the damaged DNA, and the cells carrying damaged DNA may become cancerous.
+Now, there is a panel of known HRR genes to be tested to understand if there is any mutation in any of these genes set that might be the cause of triggering the tumor formation.

 Clinical Exome

-Clinical Exome panels are the NGS panels with large number of genes, generally involving a portion of the protein coding exons and important flanking regions (splice junctions).
-This test is done for identifying disease-causing DNA variants within this protein coding region.
-The test also helps in understanding the cumulative effects of more than one related DNA alteration (mutations) if found together in the DNA sample of the patient.
+Clinical Exome panels are the NGS panels with a large number of genes, generally involving a portion of the protein coding-exons and important flanking regions (splice junctions).
+This test is done for identifying disease-causing DNA variants within this protein-coding region.
+The test also helps understand the cumulative effects of more than one related DNA alteration (mutations) co-occurring together in the DNA sample of the patient.

 Cancer HotSpot Panel

-Cancer HotSpot panel is used for identifying DNA alterations (mutations) in protein coding regions, copy numbers of change in the structure of genes such as fusion genes that are most relevant and well known cancer associated.
-This panel specifically contains genes that provide information if some clinical intervention (targeted therapy) can be done.
+Cancer HotSpot panel is used for identifying DNA alterations (mutations) in protein-coding regions, copy numbers of change in the structure of genes such as fusion genes that are most relevant and well-known cancer associated.
+This panel specifically contains genes that indicate whether some clinical intervention (targeted therapy) can be done.

 Cell-Free Lung Cancer Panel

-Cancer can be detected using cell-free DNA in many of the cancers, however the detection depends upon the type and stage of cancer.
-About 50%–70% of stage I or II cancers across those different cancer types can be detected using this method.
-This sequencing panel is designed mainly based on the existing knowledge of the genetic alterations in cancers.
-This panel is primarily use detection of cancer in cases wherein it’s difficult to get a tissue biopsy (a small piece of suspected tumor tissue), and secondly, for monitoring of a certain gene mutation which is already known in the cancer of the patient.
+Cancer can be detected using cell-free DNA in many cancers, however; the detection depends upon the type and stage of cancer.
+About 50%–70% of stage I or II cancers across various cancer types can be detected using this method.
+This sequencing panel is designed based on the existing knowledge of the genetic alterations in cancers.
+This panel is primarily use for detecting cancer in cases wherein it is difficult to get a tissue biopsy (a small piece of suspected tumor tissue), and secondly, for monitoring a known gene mutation in the patient's cancer.

 Whole Exome for Rare Disease

-Some difficult to understand cases of diagnosis, especially the rare genetic disorders can be helped out by sequencing of all the protein coding region of the DNA.
-In this panel an individual's genome and related sequences, representing approximately 1% of the complete DNA sequence are studied to find the alterations (mutations) associated with the current symptoms of the individuals.
-This can also help find out novel DNA changes which are not there in existing knowledge bases and not mentioned in literature.
-Therefore, the new findings should be considered with high precautions, and must be validated by multiple methods of testing and interpretations.
+Some difficult to understand cases of diagnosis, especially rare genetic disorders can be helped out by sequencing of all the protein-coding region of the DNA.
+In this panel an individual's exome and related sequences, representing approximately 1% of the complete DNA sequence, are studied to find the alterations (mutations) associated with individual's symptoms.
+This can also identify novel DNA changes which are not there in existing knowledge bases and not mentioned in literature.
+Therefore, the new findings should be considered with high precautions and must be validated by multiple methods of testing and interpretation.

 16S Metagenomics